nealbob/nealbob.github.io/_posts/2015-8-7-parallelcomp2.md

 # Bottom line

 Of course, the real challenge is in identifying / producing code segments that are suited to multi-threading.
 In many cases, blindly running a loop in parallel will either fail or lead to a decrease in performance if the threads get in each others way.
-But for simple applications at least, running multiple threads in Cython is as simple as adding `prange()` to your loops.
+But for simple applications at least, running multiple threads in Cython is as easy as adding `prange()` to your loops.